-These rules are a license to discriminate and deny people health care.
+Refusal rules often use religion as an excuse to discriminate against patients and deny people health care.

-So-called “religious refusal” laws — or “conscience protections” — give most any health care worker, including pharmacists and volunteers, license to deny patients access to services the health care worker deems contrary to their personal beliefs.
+So-called “religious refusal” laws — or “conscience protections” — allow most any health care worker, including pharmacists and volunteers, to deny patients access to services the health care worker deems contrary to their personal beliefs.

 Examples of religious refusal provisions include: